Rainbow Row: Discover Charleston's Iconic Pastel-Painted Street

 Rainbow Row is located in the heart of Charleston's historic district, a designated National Historic Landmark.
 There are plenty of other landmarks and attractions in the area to explore, including the Battery—a park that offers stunning views of Charleston Harbor and Fort Sumter, where the Civil War began.
 Other favorite points of interest include the Charleston City Market, a historic market that sells local crafts, souvenirs, and food, and the Aiken Rhett House, a restored mansion that offers a glimpse into the life of antebellum Charleston.

 One of the best ways to see Rainbow Row and all the historic sights in Charleston is to book an unforgettable horse-drawn carriage tour with Old South Carriage.
 Our guided, small-group tours are the perfect way to experience the beauty and history of our unique city!
-All carriage routes in Charleston operate on a lottery system to manage traffic, so if your route doesn't go by Rainbow Row, this street is just a 10-minute walk away from the Old South Carriage stables at 14 Anson Street.
+All carriage routes in Charleston operate on a lottery system to manage traffic, so if your carriage doesn't go by Rainbow Row, this street is just a 10-minute walk away from the Old South Carriage stables at 14 Anson Street.